National Highway 66 (India)

 National Highway 66, commonly referred to as NH 66 (erstwhile NH-17 and a part of NH-47), is a mostly 4 lane 1640 km (1020 miles) long busy National Highway that runs roughly north–south along the western coast of India, parallel to the Western Ghats.
-It connects Panvel, a city east of Mumbai (Bombay) to Cape Comorin (Kanyakumari) via Mangaluru, passing through the states of Maharashtra, Goa, Karnataka, Kerala and Tamil Nadu.
+It connects Panvel, a city east of Mumbai to Kanyakumari via Mangaluru, passing through the states of Maharashtra, Goa, Karnataka, Kerala and Tamil Nadu.
+Also the road passes through Mahe district, the third district of Puducherry (union territory).

-The highway is undergoing a major overhaul in Karnataka, where the state government has accepted the NHAI's request of international standard, 60-metre-wide national highway with grade separators.
-The complete stretch from the Goa border (near Karawara) to the Kerala border (near Talapady) is being widened to four lanes, with space to accommodate future expansion to six lanes.
-There were protests from the people, who will lose lands, for a narrower stretch.
-But the Karnataka government has not heeded to the protests.
+The highway is undergoing a major overhaul in Kerala, where the National Highways Authority of India (NHAI) is developing a six-lane national highway of international standard with a width of 45 metres.
+The complete 645-km stretch from Thalappady at the Karnataka border to Karode at the Tamil Nadu border is being widened to six lanes as part of the Bharatmala Pariyojana.
+In March 2026, major sections including the Thalappady–Chengala stretch and the Kozhikode Bypass were inaugurated, significantly easing coastal connectivity.
+Although the project faced unique challenges due to Kerala's high population density and land costs, leading to a reduced 45-metre right-of-way compared to the national 60-metre standard, the state government has supported the expansion by covering 25% of the land acquisition costs.
+Most remaining stretches are slated for completion by mid-2026.

-Land acquisition and tendering process for six lane national highway has been finished in Kerala.
-New bypass works have already been kick-started.
-Owing to higher density of population and high land value, national highway will be 45 meter width, 6 lane, in Kerala.
-Goa also will have a similar alignment.
-Karnataka and Maharashtra sections will have 60-meter width.
-The Maharashtra section will be converted into a flexible pavement (asphalt) road with four lanes.

-The Ministry of Road Transport & Highways, Government of India has proposed a greenfield (i.e., new and parallel) access controlled expressway corridor connecting the port cities of Mangaluru-Karawara-Panaji as part of the Indian National Expressway Network.
+The Ministry of Road Transport & Highways, Government of India has proposed a greenfield (i.e., new and parallel) access controlled expressway corridor connecting the port cities of Mangaluru-Karwar-Panaji as part of the Indian National Expressway Network.
 This expressway will be parallel to NH-66 and will be mainly located in coastal Karnataka.
 It is expected to be a 6/8 lane access-controlled 3D right-of-way designed expressway.